Charles E W Bean, Diaries, AWM38 3DRL 606/58/1 - September 1916 - Part 3

 the line heavily.

-maxwell was cut off
+Maxwell was cut off

 from the Canadian

-bombers but htey dont
+bombers but they dont

 think there are any